 alternately, you can omit the sour cream and top each stack with 1 or 2 fresh eggs per person

 Preheat oven to 375 degrees.

-For 2 people, place 6 tortillas on a sheet pan, spritz with a little oil and heat for 2-3 minutes or until nice and soft.
+For 2 people, place 6 tortillas on a sheet pan, spritz with a little cooking spray and heat for 2-3 minutes or until nice and soft.
 Remove from the oven and turn the oven up to 450.

-Place 2 tortillas on a baking pan or sided sheet pan.
-Drizzle a little of the sauce on each tortilla and then add 1/4 cup of shredded cheese and 1 teaspoon of onions.
-Add another tortilla, and add same amount of sauce, cheese and onions.
+Place 2 of the heated tortillas on the baking pan.
+Drizzle each tortilla with a little of the sauce and then add 1/4 cup of shredded cheese, some of the ground meat and 1 teaspoon of onions.
+Add another tortilla, and add same amount of sauce, cheese, meat and onions.
 Add the third and final tortilla, and again top with sauce, cheese and onions.

 Place in the oven and cook enchiladas stacks for five minutes or until cheese is melted and bubbling.

 Remove from the oven and plate.
 Top each stack with sliced olives, sour cream and sliced avocado.